-The Community and Technical College offers credit courses leading to an associate degree at the end of a two-year program of study in the areas of industrial technology, electronic technology, mechanical technology, cytotechnology, transportation, chemical technology, sales and merchandising, commerce, food service management, community services technology, arts, commercial art, surveying and construction technology, instrumentation technology, data processing, criminal justice technology, educational technology, and secretarial science.
-Included in the latter are courses aimed specifically toward preparing graduates to qualify as executive, international, legal and technical secretaries, as medical assistants, and in office services.
+The Community and Technical College offers credit courses leading to an associate degree at the end of a two-year program of study in the areas of industrial technology, electronic technology, mechanical technology, cytotechnology, transportation, chemical technology, sales and merchandising, commerce, food service management, community services technology, arts, commercial art, surveying and construction technology, office service technology, fire science technology, instrumentation technology, data processing, criminal justice technology, educational technology, and secretarial science.
+Included in the latter are courses aimed specifically toward preparing graduates to qualify as executive, international, legal and technical secretaries, and as medical assistants.